Description:

 The data are submitted to the UK Marine Environment Monitoring and Assessment National (MERMAN) database.

-The Clean Seas Indicator 2020 is constructing by synthesising the results of the 2020 CSEMP assessment at the biogeographic regional level.
+The Clean Seas Indicator for e.g. the year 2020 is constructing by synthesising the results of the 2020 CSEMP assessment at the biogeographic regional level.
 For biota and sediment in turn, the mean concentration of each contaminant group in each region is compared to the OSPAR Environmental Assessment Criterion (EAC), or an equivalent threshold when the EAC has not been established.
 If the mean concentration is statistically significantly below the EAC, then it is unlikely to cause harm to marine life and is acceptably low.

 Definitions: